Construction & Engineering Subcontractor Payment Problems

 If you are going to have a meeting either virtually or face to face, make sure that you are not interrupted.
 Again, time spent taking phone calls that could wait, is simply costing you money whilst your consultant sits and twiddles their thumbs.

-You can speak to one of our experts free of charge on our friendly helpline on 01773 712116 or email email@example.com for a free no-obligation initial discussion, so that you can get a very quick idea of what we can do to help you.
+If you have subcontractor payment problems you can speak to one of our experts free of charge on our friendly helpline on 01773 712116 or email firstname.lastname@example.org for a free no-obligation initial discussion, so that you can get a very quick idea of what we can do to help you.

 And please do not think that if you are the boss you should automatically have all the answers.
 This is simply not the case, we have years of professional and practical experience of dealing with this stuff every day, and we are here to help you.